ecurry15/CF-Azuki-Import-Export-Incident-Response/README.md

 ---
-##  Flag 4 – Identify the PRIMARY staging directory where malware was stored
+## :triangular_flag_on_post: Flag 4 – Identify the PRIMARY staging directory where malware was stored

 **Finding**: PowerShell was used to create the folder `WindowsCache` at `2025-11-19T19:05:30.755805Z`.
 The folder was then hidden at `2025-11-19T19:05:33.7665036Z`.